Gediontkd/restaurant-reservations/README.md

 # Restaurant Reservations

-A restaurant reservation system built with Node.js, TypeScript, and Docker.
+A RESTful API for managing restaurant reservations, built with Node.js, TypeScript, and Docker.

 ## Table of Contents